Open-EO/openeo-vue-components/README.md

 - `showSummaryOnExpand` / `show-summary-on-expand` (boolean): If set to `false`, the summary gets hidden for expanded elements.
 Defaults to `true`.
 - `heading` (string|null): Specifies the title of the component.
 If set to `null`, the title is hidden.
 Defaults to `null`.
 - `searchMinLength` / `search-min-length` (integer): The number of characters required to be given until the search starts.
 Defaults to `2` as it's usually not very meaningful to search for a single character.
+- `loadAdditionalData` / `load-additional-data` (function|null): An asynchronous function that returns newly loaded data and replaces the original data in the viewer.
+The function has three parameters:
+    - `key` (integer): Gives the index (for arrays) or the key (for objects) of the toggled element in the array or object given in the prop `data`.
+    - `identifier` (number|string): Gives the identifier of the toggled element (corresponds to the values selected via the prop `identifierKey`).
+	- `data` (object): The original data.

 **Slots:**